volumio/volumio-plugins/plugins/music_service/volspotconnect2/readme.md

 July 14th

-- new librespot for armv6 and armv7 - x86 please wait...
+- new librespot for armv6, armv7 and x86
 July 10th

 - new librespot for armv6 and armv7 - x86 please wait, fails to compile....